muratk3n/thirdwave/en/tweets/2020/week17a.md

 I keep revisiting Japan, bcz no explanation I've heard so far sounds complete.
 Werner is all about the "window guidance".
 Others are too focused on trade issues.
-This guy says the over-competitive environment between cartels created growth and then bubble.
+This guy says the over-competitive environment between cartels created growth and then the bubble.

 *2020-4-19 8:39:6*